Frequently Asked Questions

 Not everyone is a fit and therefore it is not a one size fits all.
 If you have recently been diagnosed or being treated for a chronic condition this is probably not the best option for you.
 The reason is the plan will look back at your medical history 1 -3 years and for the first year the “condition” is not shareable.
 That means you would be responsible for the medical bill for that specific condition if treatment or surgery is needed.

 Example: 6 months ago you had ACL surgery, you are finished with rehab and doing great.
-You’d like to join one of the indipop health plans, the cost-share will look back 1-3 years (depending on the plan) and since you have not gone a full year since your surgery it would be considered a pre-membership waiting period.
+You’d like to join one of the indipop health plans, the cost-share will look back 1-3 years (depending on the chosen membership) and since you have not gone a full year since your surgery it would be considered a pre-membership waiting period.

 Unlike traditional healthcare, enrollment is all year long.
 Join on your timeline!